slint-ui/slint/FAQ.md

 Slint is available under either a [proprietary license](LICENSES/LicenseRef-Slint-commercial.md) or [GNU GPLv3](LICENSES/GPL-3.0-only.txt)

-### Can I license my code under a open-source license more permissive than GPL?
+### Can I license my code under an open-source license more permissive than GPL?

 Yes.
 While the binary or the package containing Slint needs to be licensed under GPL, the code you write can be under any license compatible with the GPL, such as BSD, MIT, or Apache license.